-Understanding Functions Math Games
+Understanding Functions Math Games5 games

 In this series of games, your students will learn that a function is a rule that assigns to each input exactly one output.
 The Understanding Functions learning objective — based on CCSS and state standards — delivers improved student engagement and academic performance in your classroom, as demonstrated by research.
 This learning objective directly references 8.F.A.1 as written in the common core national math standards.